 The Corrections Division of the Gibson County Sheriff's Office maintains the efficient, safe operation of the Gibson County Jail.
-The division is headed by Jail Commander Mark Dove and Assistant Jail Commander Darryl Chamberlain.
+The division is headed by Jail Commander Darryl Chamberlain and Assistant Jail Commander Mary Williams.

 The Gibson County Jail is a modern 32,000-square-foot facility, constructed in 1988 and opened in July 1989 as part of the $3 million renovation of the previous Gibson County Sheriff's Office and Jail buildings.
 The all steel and concrete facility contains 100 beds in cell blocks on two floors, as well as having a padded cell, two isolation cells and a detoxification cell.
 Work release inmates are housed in a separate area above the Sheriff's Office.
 The average daily population is 100 inmates, including work release inmates.